replayio/docs/content/getting-started/recording-your-first-replay.md

 ### Install Replay Browser on your computer
 Follow the standard installation process on your machine or check out our docs to get a more detailed information.

-### Open Replay Browser, navigate to the page you want to record, and click <RecButton className="w-12 mb-0.5 inline-block" /> button
+### Open Replay Browser, navigate to the page you want to record, and click :IconsRecButton button

-Capture an issue, replicate a bug or simply interact with your app and then click on <StopButton className="w-14 mb-0.5 inline-block" /> button
+Capture an issue, replicate a bug or simply interact with your app and then click on :IconsStopButton button

 :VideoPlayer{id="ee5XbXlGSnIWMrjPdrbgwrluron8Iy6vjKGq8EqiAAA"}